The World’s Largest Underwater Sculpture Park

 Ah, Cancun.
 The sun.
 The beaches.
 The shopping.
 The tequila shots.
 The drunken college kids on spring break.
 The massive underwater sculpture park?

-Even those familiar with the attractions Cancun offers above sea level will soon to be surprised at what they can find underneath it: a museum.
+Even some of those familiar with the attractions Cancun offers above sea level are surprised at what they can find underneath it: a museum.
+The Museo Subacuatico de Arte, to be specific.

 The primary purpose of the sculpture garden is environmental.
 The sculptures are made from a special concrete that’s PH neutral and anti-corrosive.
 The idea being that the sculptures will eventually form artificial corals and support a variety of marine life.
 There’s also hope that the touristic value of the underwater sculpture garden will draw people away from the over-visited and severely degraded natural corals of the nearby West Coast National Park.